balkony

 1. Rail-hung herb trough for a tiny balcony garden

-Small balcony garden inspiration starts with a rail-hung herb trough that makes the edge do double duty.
+Small balcony garden ideas start with a rail-hung herb trough that makes the edge do double duty.
 Using railing planters keeps the floor clear and adds green at eye level.
 Choose a 24-inch trough with two steel hooks so it sits steady and drains well.
 Basil, mint, and chives thrive in 6 inches of soil and give you quick payoff.
 Avoid heavy garden soil; upgrade to lightweight potting mix so the rail stays safe.

 Prompt: Nature documentary capture on Hasselblad X2D 100C with XCD 90V lens at f/4.
 Hyper-realistic 3/4 view of a narrow balcony herb trough on a metal railing.
 Basil and mint sit in view with a stucco wall behind.
 Materials: matte terracotta, brushed steel hooks, leafy herbs, light oak slats.
 Warm low morning window light, creamy neutrals with soft green accents.
 Mood: calm urban oasis.
 Shallow depth of field, sharp details on products, balanced minimalist composition, soft shadows, visible balcony context.
 No text, no logos, no watermarks, high contrast on textures.
 Negative prompt: blurry, deformed, extra objects, overexposed, underexposed, cluttered background, text, watermark, lowres, artifacts.
 Steps: 4, CFG: 1.4, Resolution: 768x1024.